Evje og Hornnes Municipality: General information

+Administrative history

-During the 1960s, Norway enacted many municipal reforms such as mergers and border adjustments due to the work of the Schei Committee, and the municipality of Evje og Hornnes was established during this time.
-On 1 January 1960, the neighboring municipalities of Evje (population: 1,646) and Hornnes (population: 1,280) were merged to form Evje og Hornnes.
-On 1 January 1986, the Lislevand farm area (population: 8) was transferred from neighboring Birkenes municipality to Evje og Hornnes.
-On 1 January 2019, the Hovlandsdalen area (population: 27) was transferred from neighboring Birkenes municipality to Evje og Hornnes.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1960, Evje Municipality (population: 1,646) and its neighbor Hornnes Municipality (population: 1,280) were merged to form the new Evje og Hornnes Municipality.
+On 1 January 1986, the Lislevand farm area (population: 8) was transferred from the neighboring Birkenes Municipality to Evje og Hornnes Municipality.
+On 1 January 2019, the Hovlandsdalen area (population: 27) was transferred from neighboring Birkenes Municipality to Evje og Hornnes Municipality.

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

-The municipalities of Evje and Hornnes were merged in 1960 and the new, resulting municipality was given the compound name Evje og Hornnes, literally meaning "Evje and Hornnes".
+When Evje Municipality and Hornnes Municipality were merged in 1960, the new resulting municipality was given the compound name Evje og Hornnes, literally meaning "Evje and Hornnes".

-The municipality of Evje (originally the parish) is named after the old Evje farm (Efja) since the first Evje Church was built there.
+The old Evje Municipality (originally the parish) is named after the old Evje farm (Efja) since the first Evje Church was built there.
 The name is identical to the word efja which means "backwater" or "mud" (likely referring to a shallow, backwater part of the local river Otra).

-The municipality of Hornnes (originally the parish) is named after the old Hornnes farm (Hornnes) since the first Hornnes Church was built there.
+The old Hornnes Municipality (originally the parish) is named after the old Hornnes farm (Hornnes) since the first Hornnes Church was built there.
 The first element is horn which means "horn".
 The last element is nes which means "headland".
 So the meaning of Hornnes is "the headland shaped like a horn".
 This is likely referring to the two horn-shaped peninsulas that jut out into the river Otra at the entrance to the lake Breidflå.

 Coat of arms

 The coat of arms was granted on 24 April 1992.
 The official blazon is "Or, two wagons sable in pale" (På gull grunn to svarte vogner, 1-1).
 This means the arms have a charge that is two black mining wagons in the centre, one above the other.
 The field (background) of the arms have a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The arms were chosen because mining has been of great importance for the area already for many centuries.
 One of Europe's largest nickel mines is in the municipality.
-There are two wagons to represent the fact that the municipality was created from two former municipalities: Evje and Hornnes.
+There are two wagons to represent the fact that the municipality was created from Evje Municipality and Hornnes Municipality.
 The arms were designed by Daniel Rike.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Evje og Hornnes.
+The Church of Norway has two parishes (sokn) within Evje og Hornnes Municipality.
 It is part of the Otredal prosti (deanery) in the Diocese of Agder og Telemark.